MicrosoftDocs/windows-dev-docs/hub/powertoys/cmd-not-found.md

 #34de4b3d-13a8-4540-b76d-b9e8d3851756
 ```

-Note: If there is no profile file at the time of installing the module, profile file will be created.
-After installing the module, restart PowerShell session to use the module.
+Note: The profile file will be created if needed.
+Restart PowerShell session to use the module.

 ## Uninstall the module